 Payable to PT.
 Indofood Sukses Makmur, Tbk in 2014 has increased as well as its net profit has increased.
 Sales in 2015-2018 have increased but net profit has decreased.
 Current assets in 2015, 2017 and 2018 have increased but net income has decreased, on the other hand, current assets in 2016 have decreased but net income has increased.
-Current debt in 2015, 2017 and 2018 has increased but net income has decreased, on the other hand, current debt in 2016 has decreased but net income has increased.
+Current debt in 2015, 2017 and 2018 has increased but net income has decreased, on the other hand, current assets in current assets in 2016 have decreased, on the other hand, current debt in 2016 has decreased but net income has increased.